Do not believe the myth that you are too small for a cyber attack as a small business owner.

-Ransomware is a type of malware that disables access to your system and data until a ransom is paid.
-The average ransom amount hackers ask SMBs for is $5,600, but if you factor in downtime, legal services, and other aspects of breach protocol, the actual cost of the entire experience could be up to 50 times more than the payment, i.e., over $250,000.
+Ransomware is malware that disables access to your system and data until a ransom is paid.
+The average ransom amount hackers ask SMBs for is $5,600.
+Still, if you factor in downtime, legal services, and other aspects of breach protocol, the actual cost of the entire experience could be up to 50 times more than the payment, i.e., over $250,000.

-Data theft is a tactic unlike the two above, because instead of asking for a payment to get your information back, the cyber criminals just steal it and sell it online, usually on the black market.
+Data theft is a tactic unlike the two above because instead of asking for a payment to get your information back, cyber criminals steal it and sell it online, usually on the black market.

-Phishing is another way cyber criminals can hack into your network, by posing as legitimate agencies or even heads of small businesses to other employees, sending pseudo-mails and texts to gain information and then inject malware into networks.
-This has been found to be a very popular method recently, as there is a higher volume of interconnection between business networks and devices.
+Phishing is another way cybercriminals can hack into your network by posing as legitimate agencies or even heads of small businesses to other employees, sending pseudo-mails and texts to gain information, and then inject malware into networks.
+This is a very popular method recently, as there is a higher volume of interconnection between business networks and devices.

-The “threat landscape” as some cybersecurity professionals call it, is much more complex than it used to be, and many cyber-attacks gain a foothold without deploying malware at all.
-According to CrowdStrike’s 2020 Global Threat Report, malware-free attacks have seen a steep rise from 49% in 2018 to 60% and growing in 2020.
-That is over half of all businesses around the world, meaning it is now more important than ever to take the right steps in protecting your business.
+The “threat landscape,” as some cybersecurity professionals call it, is much more complex than it used to be, and many cyber-attacks gain a foothold without deploying malware.
+According to CrowdStrike’s 2020 Global Threat Report, malware-free attacks have seen a steep rise from 49% in 2018 to 60% and grow in 2020.
+That is over half of all businesses worldwide, meaning it is now more important than ever to take the right steps to protect your business.

-Today’s modern cyber criminals are not to be underestimated.
+Today’s modern cybercriminals are not to be underestimated.
 Some work together in well-funded, disciplined groups, while others prefer to go solo, but they are highly organized, specialized criminals more relentless than ever.
-There is a constant stream of new tactics being developed, such as RaaS (ransomware as a service), which is a ready-made kit for cybercriminals to use malicious code that locks you out of your system.
+A constant stream of new tactics is being developed, such as RaaS (ransomware as a service), a ready-made kit for cybercriminals to use malicious code that locks you out of your system.

 - Create security protocols and policies for all employees and third parties to follow.
-Train all employees and even third parties (in certain cases) on basic security practices, such as requiring strong passwords, changing these passwords periodically, checking emails or attachments sent to them before fully accessing them, and regularly backing up data.
-Take this a step further and require this of independent contractors such as freelancers as well.
-In some cases, they may not be as integrated into the company, but if they have access to your network and possible sensitive information, they may become a liability.
+Train all employees and third parties (in some instances) on basic security practices, such as requiring strong passwords, changing them periodically, checking emails or attachments sent to them before fully accessing them, and regularly backing up data.
+Take this a step further and require of independent contractors such as freelancers as well.
+In some cases, they may not be as integrated into the company, but they may become a liability if they have access to your network and possibly sensitive information.

 - Install anti-malware software and partner with a reputable cybersecurity company.
-Installing anti-malware and a strong firewall will help protect your business against attacks, but make sure to educate employees and clients on what to look out for and how to verify emails before fully accessing them.
+Installing anti-malware and a strong firewall will help protect your business against attacks.
+Educate employees and clients on what to look out for and how to verify emails before fully accessing them.

-There is a global transformation, accelerated by the pandemic, that is impacting every aspect of business, particularly in the accelerated rate of digitization.
-You need to know how to protect yourself and your business, amidst this.
-Many businesses who fall victim to these attacks we have discussed here, take years, if ever, to recover, or they simply close.
+A global transformation, accelerated by the pandemic, is impacting every aspect of business, particularly with the accelerated rate of digitization.
+You need to know how to protect yourself and your business amidst this.
+Many companies who fall victim to these attacks we have discussed here take years if ever, to recover or close.
 Protect your small business today using these best practices.

-About the author: Fabi Hubschmid is Chief Operating Officer and Co-Founder of Markaaz, the world’s first global platform to verify and connect every small business on the planet and the network of partners that support them.
-Hubschmid is a serial entrepreneur with global experience in the platform, construction, and smart cities industry with a track record of leading global and complex transformations across private and public sectors.
-Prior to co-founding Markaaz, Hubschmid was Strategic Development Officer for AXA Global Enterprise & Partnerships, Founder & CEO of the Enix Advisory, Smart Cities Instructor at Massachusetts Institute of Technology (MIT), and a member of PwC’s Global Smart Cities Team.
-Under the leadership of Hubschmid, the Markaaz team is developing a cybersecurity toolkit to further help SMBs understand their risks and protect their business.
-Hubschmid is focused on creating positive and sustainable impact for small business owners.
+About the author: Fabi Hubschmid is Chief Operating Officer and Co-Founder of Markaaz, the world’s first global platform to verify and connect every small business and the network of partners that support them.
+Hubschmid is a serial entrepreneur with international experience in the platform, construction, and intelligent cities industry with a track record of leading global and complex transformations across private and public sectors.
+Before co-founding Markaaz, Hubschmid was Strategic Development Officer for AXA Global Enterprise & Partnerships, Founder & CEO of the Enix Advisory, Smart Cities Instructor at Massachusetts Institute of Technology (MIT), and a member of PwC’s Global Smart Cities Team.
+Under the leadership of Hubschmid, the Markaaz team is developing a cybersecurity toolkit to help further SMBs understand their risks and protect their business.
+Hubschmid is focused on creating a positive and sustainable impact for small business owners.